"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 Our thematic analysis revealed three main themes: (1) \textit{``Individual Perception and Experience of Collaboration in Social VR,''} (2) \textit{``Team Dynamics and Collaboration in Virtual Environments,''} and (3) \textit{``Enabling Collaboration through Social VR Affordances''} These themes reflect an increasing focus on employing Social VR to support collaboration by leveraging user experience, team dynamics, and system affordances.
 Moreover, they uncover significant gaps and future research directions, especially in understanding how specific user interactions and technical elements could effectively enable collaboration in Social VR.

-The first theme includes articles addressing the foundational aspects of individual perception and experience within Social VR environments.
-This theme includes two sub-themes: \textit{``Am I Really There?,''} which highlights how Social VR can simulate users' physical presence, enhancing their interaction and engagement with the collaborative task.
+The first theme includes articles that address the foundational aspects of individual perception and experience within Social VR.
+This theme includes two sub-themes: \textit{``Am I Really There?,''} which highlights how Social VR can simulate users' physical presence, enhancing their interaction and engagement with the group task.
 The second sub-theme, \textit{``How Am I Perceived Here?,''} explores avatar design and its impact on collaborative dynamics and engagement, emphasizing the importance of avatar customization to shape user interactions and self-expression within virtual spaces.

 The second theme focuses on team dynamics and collaboration in immersive virtual environments, examining how Social VR can enhance team collaboration through social presence.
 This theme includes four sub-themes: \textit{``Are We Really Together?,''} which explores how social presence contributes to an improved team collaboration; \textit{``Is This Collaboration Real?,''} which addresses how user perceive the authenticity of collaboration in VR; \textit{``Should I Trust this Person?,''} which explores trust-building as a critical element of effective virtual collaboration; and \textit{``Are We Fully Engaged?,''} which considers the role of social engagement in VR collaboration and the different factors that shape user involvement.